metafates/brewer/README.md

 # Brewer 🍺

-An extremly fast homebrew overlay with extra features.
+An extremly fast [homebrew](https://brew.sh/) (macOS & Linux package manager) overlay with extra features.

 This is a WIP, alpha, early-stage, etc. project.
 A lot is missing and bugs are expected.